-TURNING POINTS 4 FAMILIES TEXAS
+TURNING POINTS FOR FAMILIES TEXAS

-INTENSIVE 4-DAY TREATMENT FOR SEVERE PARENTAL ALIENATION: Our 4-Day Intensive treatment program is for families where severe parental alienation has been determined.
+INTENSIVE 4-DAY TREATMENT FOR MODERATE TO SEVERE PARENTAL ALIENATION: Our 4-Day Intensive treatment program is for families where severe parental alienation has been determined.
 Our program is in association with (and adhere's to the protocols of) Linda Gottlieb's Turning Points for Families Program.
 Meaning, we are specially trained by Ms. Gottlieb, follow her evidence-based protocols, and participate in on-going consultation with her.

-Ms. Maase has over 300+ hours of training and supervision with Ms. Gottlieb and is endorsed by her to provide assessment and treatment services under the Turning Points 4 Families Texas trade name.
+Ms. Maase has over 1,000+ hours of training and supervision with Ms. Gottlieb and is endorsed by her to provide assessment and treatment services under the Turning Points 4 Families Texas trade name.
 Please see CV below.

 Turning Points for Families has successfully reunified over 60 severely alienated children with their target parents.
 Outcome data is available upon request.
 Our 4-Day Intensive Program requires the alienated parent and the children to stay together at a hotel or vacation spot, participate exclusively in the treatment (no school or work), and requires a no-contact period with the alienating parent.
 Our Intensive Program is attended by court order only.
-TURNING POINTS 4 FAMILIES TEXAS PROTOCOLS
+TURNING POINTS FOR FAMILIES TEXAS PROTOCOLS

-COMPREHENSIVE, IN-DEPTH PARENTAL ALIENATION ASSESSMENT: For parents who fear their children are being turned against them ~ or ~ who are being accused of alienating the children from the other parent.
+COMPREHENSIVE, IN-DEPTH PARENTAL ALIENATION/ESTRANGEMENT ASSESSMENT: For parents who fear their children are being turned against them ~ or ~ who are being accused of alienating the children from the other parent.
 Our comprehensive assessments provide an unbiased, objective analysis of the origins and progression of parent/child contact problems.
 Not all contact problems are due to alienation.
 There are times when parents own behaviors create the estrangement with their children.
 Using research-based, defensible diagnostic tools, we are able to systematically root out and diagnose estrangement (due to abuse/neglect/domestic violence and/or substance abuse), parental alienation, or the rare hybrid (where both alienation and estrangement are present).
 We provide a full and detailed report of our findings at the conclusion of the assessment.
 Most parental alienation assessments require a court, or agreed, order.

 EXPERT TESTIMONY.
 Please contact us for more information.